 always been impressed with the insightful commentary you both consistently

 provide on the show.
-I was very excited to hear your thoughts on HTML 5 on
+I was very excited to hear your thoughts on HTML 5 on the

-.
+show which aired on June 23.
 As the CEO of an assistive technology company providing accessible cloud

 services to the blind, I’m a staunch advocate of HTML 5.
 It allows for